Record Worker Fatalities in Texas: Oil & Gas Leading Increase

 Because of this, the Occupational Safety and Health Administration (OSHA) has been undertaking a crackdown all year, in the form of safety sweeps and stand-downs at oil and gas drilling and fracking sites, to make sure they’ve complied with all worker safety laws and regulations.
 But OSHA acknowledges that they can only do so much, and employers have to work harder to keep workers safe.

 The oil and gas boom in Texas brings a lot of benefits, but it also brings with it a potential increase in worker fatalities, as more Texans work in the inherently dangerous industry.
 The increase in such jobs in the state, combined with the Texas government’s lack of willingness to regulate worker safety, has led to disastrous consequences.
-If you or someone you love have been injured on the job in the oil and gas industry or any other, contact the Texas Workplace Safety Lawyers at Hill Law Firm today to discuss how you can protect your legal rights.
+If you or someone you love have been injured on the job in the oil and gas industry or any other, contact the Texas Workplace Safety Lawyer at Hill Law Firm today to discuss how you can protect your legal rights.